-Receipts from the PLF decreased approximately \$287,700 in 2014 from 2013.
-Funding remained more than \$3,000,000 lower per year than pre-recession levels.
-Pursuant to the State's biennial budget effective July 1, 2013 through June 30, 2015, Ohio libraries received 1.66% of the General Revenue Fund (GRF) tax revenue in 2014.
+While receipts from the PLF increased approximately \$1,000,000 in 2015 over 2014, funding remained more than \$2,000,000 lower per year than pre-recession levels.
+In the first half of 2015, Ohio libraries received 1.66% of the General Revenue Fund (GRF) tax revenue.
+Pursuant to the State's biennial budget effective July 1, 2015 through June 30, 2017, the percentage has been temporarily adjusted to 1.7%.

-During 2014 the Library's other major operating funding source was a 1.4 mil local property tax levy to provide for general operations.
-Collections from this levy started in 2010 and continue through 2015.
-In late 2014, the Board of Trustees determined that the Library will seek a renewal plus 0.5 mil additional levy in 2015.
+During 2015 the Library's other major operating funding source was a 1.4 mil local property tax levy to provide for general operations.
+Collections from this levy were from 2010 through 2015.
+In May 2015, the voters approved a six-year renewal of the existing levy plus an additional 0.5 mils.
+Collections will begin in 2016 and go through 2021.

 With the future of State funding remaining somewhat uncertain and the possibility that levy revenues may remain flat or possibly decline during the levy cycle, the Library remains committed to carefully evaluating spending.
 During the recession and in the years immediately following, we did not reduce hours or services.
 Significant reductions to salary expenses were achieved through workforce attrition and the reorganization of work duties.
 Beginning in 2014 however, public hours were adjusted to meet additional necessary savings, budget constraints and to accommodate reduced staffing levels.
+Though reduced hours continued through 2015, the Board approved changes starting in 2016 to increase public hours and fill several open positions in anticipation of increased revenues from the new levy.

 Despite recent financial challenges, the Akron-Summit County Public Library has continued to provide excellent service and programming to the public.
-Public attendance at Library programs is consistently between 240,000-260,000 annually; log-ins on public computers and wi-fi connections are between 1,500,000-1,700,000 per year; and even with the growing popularity of remote browsing and borrowing, in-person visits to our facilities is between 2,500,000-2,800,000 annually.
+Public attendance at Library programs is consistently between 250,000-275,000 annually; log-ins on public computers and wi-fi connections are between 1,000,000-1,500,000 per year; and even with the growing popularity of remote browsing and borrowing, in-person visits to our facilities is between 2,500,000-3,000,000 annually.